 Review of essential grammar of the French language and study of French culture.
 Continued practice and development of reading, writing, and speaking skills.
 Prerequisites: FRE102 with a grade of "C" or better, two years of high school French with an average of "C" or better, or departmental approval.
-(FRE201 is not offered every semester.)
+(FRE201 is only offered through the high school dual enrollment program.)

-FRE202 4 credits 4 periods
+FRE202 4 credits 4 periods FRE2202